 Conclusion

-In conclusion, canola oil has become increasingly popular over the past decade because of its high nutritional profile and low price point.
+Canola oil has become increasingly popular over the past decade because of its high nutritional profile and low price point.
 However, like any foodstuff, there are pros and cons associated with using canola oil.

 Ultimately, the decision to use canola oil boils down to personal preference.
 For instance, if you want to avoid the potential risks of using highly processed oils, then canola oil is probably a safer bet than regular vegetable oil.
 But if you prefer to keep things simple, then by all means, choose the cheapest option available.